-The Philips Search & Rescue Trust’s rescue helicopters can be airborne in 10 minutes, and in a life and death situation, this speed and agility can make all the difference.
-It is the timely assistance that the rescue helicopters provides that can reduce disability and improve survival - the sooner resuscitation and treatment begins the greater chance of patient recovery.
+Your rescue helicopter can be airborne in 10 minutes and, in a life or death situation this speed and agility can make all the difference.
+The timely assistance that rescue helicopters provide can reduce disability and improve survival – the sooner treatment begins, the greater chance of patient recovery.

-But the cost of this is huge.
-Philips Search & Rescue Trust’s rescue helicopters do not receive any funding from the New Zealand Government.
-Your local rescue helicopter does have contracts with ACC, DHB and New Zealand Police, but this only covers 47% of the operating costs.
-This means 53% of this must come from the community.
+The cost of this is huge.
+Your rescue helicopter has contracts with ACC, DHB’s and NZ police, providing approximately 50% of the operating costs.
+This means the remaining 50% of funding must come from the community.

-Without community support, your rescue helicopter would not be able to remain operational on a 24/7, 365 basis, which would mean a serious delay in people being rescued, or transported to and from hospital facilities for urgent treatment.
+Without your support, your rescue helicopter would not be able to remain operational on a 24/7, 365 day a year basis.
+This could mean a serious delay in people being rescued, or transported to hospital for urgent treatment.